Where to Golf in San Francisco

 Public Golf Courses Around the Bay Area

-Franklin Canyon Golf Course is a 18-hole course laid out amid gently rolling hillsides, mature oaks, and majestic gum trees.
-Two ponds, several tight doglegs, and large undulating greens are some of the obstacles that require precise tee shots and will test golfers’ skills.
+Franklin Canyon Golf Course is an 18-hole course laid out amid gently rolling hillsides, mature oaks, and majestic gum trees.
+Two ponds, several tight doglegs, and large undulating greens are some obstacles that require precise tee shots and will test golfers’ skills.

-Two 18-hole championship golf courses, the Links Course and the Ocean Course, both allow visitors to play along the ocean.
+Two 18-hole championship golf courses, the Links Course and the Ocean Course at the Half Moon Bay Golf Links, allow visitors to play along the ocean.

 The 18-hole course, opened in 1931, was originally designed by famed architect Alister Mackenzie and landscaped by John McLaren, one of the key developers of San Francisco's Golden Gate Park.
 The course is 6,299 yards long and offers fabulous views of the Pacific Ocean.